Paired kidney exchange offers hope to minority patients waiting for transplants

 Paired kidney exchanges can be dramatic.
 In 2010, I was part of a team that performed a 32-person swap—a new record at the time.
 Very few paired exchanges involve that many people, but they all have one thing in common—more than one person who needs a kidney receives one.

 These daisy chains, or kidney swaps, offer hope for patients living with end-stage renal disease.
-More than 100,000 people currently are on the transplant list and we only perform 18,000 transplants every year.
+Nearly 100,000 people currently are on the kidney transplant list and we only perform 22,000 transplants every year.
 By utilizing a combination of fancy new medications and paired kidney exchange, we can increase the number of transplants performed by 1,000-2,000 per year, and we are well on our way to meeting that goal.

 Paired exchanges are especially helpful in finding matching kidneys for minority patients who tend to have higher levels of antibodies in their blood.
 Minority patients tend to spend a longer period of time on hemodialysis, causing their bodies to create more proteins (antibodies).
 It is for this particular reason that I have focused my interest upon helping this group of patients receive kidney transplants.